shiki-ta/shiki-ta.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Master student in [VDI Center](https://vdi.sist.shanghaitech.edu.cn), MoE Key Laboratory, [ShanghaiTech University](https://www.shanghaitech.edu.cn) under the supervision of [Prof. Ye Shi](https://shiye21.github.io), who is an expert in the field of AI&Optimization Application.I get B.E.
+I am a Master student in VDI Center, MoE Key Laboratory, [ShanghaiTech University](https://www.shanghaitech.edu.cn) under the supervision of [Prof. Ye Shi](https://shiye21.github.io), who is an expert in the field of AI&Optimization Application.I get B.E.
 Degree in [China University of Petroleum](https://upc.edu.cn) under the supervision of [Prof. Yunquan Song](https://sci.upc.edu.cn/2019/0513/c14558a206193/page.htm), who is an expert in the field of High-Dimensional Statistic.My research interest includes Embodied AI, Computer Vision and Reinforcement Learning.

-I would like to **Publish** or **Serve as Program Member** in the **A/B Class** papers in the list of [CCF](https://www.ccf.org.cn/Academic_Evaluation/By_category/) or [CAAI](https://caai.cn/index.php?s=/home/article/detail/id/4024.html) or [TH-CPL](https://www.baidu.com/link?url=TBkq91CwqdwHP-zA0fdEb40nkk-qUR-umnebHZkMZjxODqG8gXqJSGSFi-YM-Iu7YDvl8G9p4YeczQNvvx-FYa&wd=&eqid=c3ef876a001028e40000000367066803) or [ShanghaiTech VDI](https://www.baidu.com/link?url=gRsryPBylPaUy1dRAC--7MdX3u59zsA6s2E1ssCQ-B4SPgKdyLqUM2DFppSP_fbbev4oSWnUtF220qtSI1Wed4TfWtWt6o1wlaJD_DBTGeemMlOskCJ8w0mY-nFrjUkFMdbJXVHou92YZuV6t2qKBR9RfIy7a-dWbbm3zpZDwjHYUkMYBke4FDJ7LzmjA-AwvA-E0hvW6r_CVANRdoGHN5cIbPvaX1uQT3harLSsMLzAsk0m2xOFwfKlnBBGruCSs2gm7qpf49VVox_2-OYkda&wd=&eqid=bc3c27d4001b3cb20000000367066a6f).Feel **Free** to contact me if you have any questions!
+I would like to **Publish** or **Serve as Program Member** in the **A/B Class** papers of the High-level Paper List.Feel **Free** to contact me if you have any questions!

 Email :zhangzhh2024 AT shanghaitech DOT edu DOT cn